GeminiDRSoftware/AstroFaker/doc/overview.rst

   automatically associates the primitives and recipes with the input data

-AstroFaker replaces the standard ``gemini_instruments`` module associated with ``astrodata``, providing its own subclasses for Gemini instruments that are extended from the ``astrodata`` classes with the addition of the ``AstroFaker`` mixin.
+AstroFaker replaces the standard ``gemini_instruments`` module associated with ``astrodata``.
+It provides its own subclasses for Gemini instruments that are extended from the ``astrodata`` classes with the addition of the ``AstroFaker`` mixin.